mishbah/Diving-into-ES2015/README.md

 -> 2016 Dodge Ram
 ```

-So what have we gained by using inheritance?
-Not much, just the reuse of the
-parent classes functions and constructor.
-But this approach tightly couples
-the child class to the parent class.
-You'll also notice that in the constructor
+You'll notice that in the constructor of the `Truck` class I used the `super`
-of the `Truck` class I used the `super` keyword.
-What this does is invoke the
+keyword.
+What this does is invoke the parent class' constructor method with the
-parent classes constructor method with the variables you pass into it.
-As you
+variables you pass into it.
-can imagine, this can end up being a difficult thing to debug, and the child
-class is forced to conform entirely to the interface that the parent class
-has defined.

-While class inheritance can be used safely, it is wise to use it in moderation
-with a sprinkle here and there.

 Now that we know how to create a class, let's convert all the code we have
 been writing for our tax calculator and receipt printer over to a class